saritmaitra/Fraud-detection--Insurance/README.md

 # Fraud-detection-Insurance
 Fraud is causing billions of $$ in loss for insurance industry.
 This project has attempted to develop a ML algorithm to detect.
 The project has used the historical transaction data including normal transactions and fraud ones to obtain normal/fraud behavior features based on machine learning techniques, and utilized these features to check if a transaction is fraud or not.
-Two kinds of Random Forest and Decesion Tree based classifier are used in this project to train the behavior features of normal and abnormal transactions.
+A cmparative study has been conducted to decide which classifier is best for this project to train the behavior features of normal and abnormal transactions.
 # Objective
 The objective is to construct a model to predict which transactions could be fraudulent with high accuracy.
 # Plan